 You cannot index these costs or use them to work out a capital loss.
-See Indexation of the cost base on this page.
+See Indexation of the cost base on the next page.

-Fourth element: capital costs associated with increasing the value of your asset
+Fourth element: capital costs to increase or preserve the value of your asset or to install or move it